maxcomlan/rumblejs/core/README.md

 // new feature: listen read/write on any key using '*' const writeAnySubscriber = rls.onWrite('*',function(event){console.log('hello', event)})

-// new feature: execute subscribers sync. default is async by `document.dispatchEvent` rls.on({
+// new feature: execute subscribers sync.
+// this feature is not useful, as I wrongly thought `document.dispatchEvent` is async rls.on({
     event:'get',
     key:'*',